 The Firm is an insurance company regulated by the PRA and FCA.
 The solvency level at the end of the assessment period was in line with the Firm's upper solvency target.
-In addition, the Firm has an AKG financial strength rating B+ Very Strong.
-Policyholders would also be able to claim on the Financial Services Compensation Scheme if the

-Firm was deemed to be in default.
+In addition, the Firm continues to have for the fourth successive year a strong financial strength rating.
+Policyholders would also be able to claim on the Financial Services Compensation Scheme if the Firm was deemed to be in default.
 Members would be able to claim compensation to 100% the value of the plan with no upper limit.